 Development of Expressway projects is generally intended to improve the economic and social welfare of the people.
-At the same time it may also create adverse impact on the surrounding environment.
+At the same time, it may also create adverse impact on the surrounding environment.

-The environmental impact of highway projects include damage to sensitive eco-systems, soil erosion, changes to drainage pattern and thereby ground water, interference with wild life movement, loss of productive agricultural lands, resettlement of people, disruption of local economic activities, demographic changes and accelerated urbanization.
-Highway development and operation therefore, be planned with careful consideration of the environmental impact.
-To minimize these adverse effects that may be created by the highway development projects, the techniques of Environmental Impact Assessment (EIA) become necessary.
+The environmental impact of highway projects include damage to sensitive eco-systems, soil erosion, changes to drainage pattern and thereby ground water, interference with wildlife movement, loss of productive agricultural lands, resettlement of people, disruption of local economic activities, demographic changes and accelerated urbanization.
+Highway development and operation, therefore, must be planned with careful consideration of the environmental impacts.
+To minimize these adverse effects that may be created by the highway development projects, an Environmental Impact Assessment (EIA) becomes necessary.